 Scoop dough into a container (metal, if possible) and cover tightly.
 Refrigerate or freeze until very cold (overnight is ideal).

 Preheat oven to 350° F (static) or 325° F (convection).

-Drop by measured tablespoonfuls onto a cookie sheet lined with parchment paper, at least 1 inch apart.
-Bake for 9-10 minutes, or until the tops are lightly browned.
+Drop by large tablespoonfuls onto a cookie sheet lined with parchment paper, at least 1 inch apart.
+Bake for 8-9 minutes, or until the tops are lightly browned, but the middles look a little uncooked.
+Do not overcook them, or they will crack when made into sandwiches.
 Let them stand 5 minutes before removing them to cooling racks.

 Making the Ice Cream Sandwiches:

 When the cookies are totally cooled, gently lift one cookie and place a scoop of your favorite ice cream on top.
 Spread the ice cream to cover the entire cookie.
 Place another cookie on top, gently press together to form the sandwich, then wrap tightly in plastic wrap.
 Place in the freezer for at least 30 minutes, or until fully frozen.